EthanHEURTIN/Projet-CIR2/README.md

 # PlongeProfile
 ## Objective
-This site allows users to visualise diving profile from the table MN90.
+This is an end year project where we need to create a site that allows users to visualise diving profiles from the table MN90.
+We only have one week to prepper and handle a specification.

 ## How to use
 On the first page (index.php), you can have access to login sections or you can create a new profile.